jkyberneees/distributed-eventemitter/README.md

 });

 events.on('error', (error) => {
-   // triggered when an error ocurrs in the connection channel.
+   // triggered when an error occurs in the connection channel.
 }):

 events.on('connecting', (connector) => {